 Do you need motivation?
-Do you need a push to start doing something?
-Still can`t push past your limits?
-Then make sure you follow these incredible people on Instagram.
-These dancers do what they like, what they really have a passion for.
-They dedicate themselves to dance, train hard and enjoy doing it.
-So you definitely should be inspired by such talented people who will definitely make you want to become the best version of yourself.
-Now that videos are becoming increasingly popular on Instagram, especially since they can now play for up to 60 seconds, it's becoming more and more popular to share not just photos but videos among dancers.
-So here are some dancers you should be following on Instagram in order to be really inspired.
+How about a push to get started?
+Still can`t seem to get past your own limits?
+Make sure you follow these incredible and inspiring people on Instagram.
+These dancers do what they like and dance their passions.
+They dedicate themselves to training hard and enjoy doing it.
+Such talented people will definitely make you want to become the best version of yourself.
+Now that videos are becoming increasingly popular on Instagram, many dancers and dance studios are sharing videos.
+These are the 10 best dancers to follow.

 1. Jade Chynoweth

 Jade takes lots of classes at MDC, so you can see her in many YouTube videos in the Millennium.
-Though she is only 19, she has already worked with The Pulse, has been featured in some commercials and you can also see her in many MDC videos that can be easily found on YouTube.
+Though she is only 19, she has already worked with The Pulse, has been featured in some commercials, and you can also see her in many MDC videos on YouTube.
 She has also joined the immaBEASTdance crew.
-It`s hard not to be amazed by her great work as she`s dancing with a really great attitude and dedication.
+It's hard not to be amazed by her great work.
+She dances with a great attitude and lots of dedication.

 Jade Chynoweth plays Odalie Allen in Step Up: High Water, a YouTube Red and Lionsgate original 10 episode series!